-Other income, net was \$0.2 million for the nine months ended September 30, 2017, compared to \$3.4 million for the nine months ended September 30, 2018.
-The increase of \$3.2 million was due to interest income earned after we invested the majority of the \$205.0 million upfront payments from the AbbVie Agreement and the proceeds from our issuance and sale in April and July 2018 of 9,349,012 shares of our Series E convertible preferred stock into short-term marketable securities.
+Other income, net was \$7.2 million for the nine months ended September 30, 2019, compared to \$3.4 million for the nine months ended September 30, 2018.
+The increase of \$3.8 million was due to interest income earned after we invested the proceeds from the issuance of our common stock upon completion of the IPO into short-term marketable securities.

-Comparison of the Years Ended December 31, 2016 and 2017
+Comparison of the Years Ended December 31, 2018 and 2017